paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2012-09-25-the_web_aesthetic.md

 When we think of websites inspired by print, those of newspapers spring to mind.
 The website for [_The New York Times_][12] features a fixed, densely packed, multi-column grid.
 Like many contemporary sites, content is suffocated by advertising, sharing widgets, and related links:

-{% include 'figure' with '/images/2012/09/the_web_aesthetic/nytimes_site.png'
+{% render 'figure' with '/images/2012/09/the_web_aesthetic/nytimes_site.png'
   caption: 'New York Times Website Interface'
 %}

 The inappropriateness of this design becomes more apparent when compared to its [Chrome App][13] (which is thankfully accessible in other browsers).
 Content takes center stage, with a less cluttered, more focused interface that’s also responsive — to a point.
 Note that it also features less photographic imagery, supporting the idea that responsive images might only be a problem when web designers try to replicate print.

-{% include 'figure' with '/images/2012/09/the_web_aesthetic/nytimes_app.png'
+{% render 'figure' with '/images/2012/09/the_web_aesthetic/nytimes_app.png'
   caption: 'New York Times Application Interface'
 %}